AI Position Titles, Roles, and How to Land One

 Key Takeaways

-The demand for AI professionals is expected to grow substantially, with an estimated 377,500 new jobs created annually and a 26% increase in computer and information technology occupations projected between 2023 and 2033.
+Demand for AI professionals is rapidly growing, with ~377,500 new jobs annually and a 26% increase in tech roles projected from 2023 to 2033

-Key AI roles include AI Engineer, Machine Learning Engineer, Data Scientist, NLP Engineer, and Robotics Engineer, each offering lucrative salaries and playing pivotal roles in the development and implementation of AI technologies.
+Key roles include AI Engineer, Machine Learning Engineer, Data Scientist, NLP Engineer, and Robotics Engineer

 Understanding Automated Intelligence Jobs